vercel/micro/README.md

 ### Transpilation

 We use [is-async-supported](https://github.com/timneutkens/is-async-supported) combined with [async-to-gen](https://github.com/leebyron/async-to-gen),
-so that the we only convert `async` and `await` to generators when needed.
+so that we only convert `async` and `await` to generators when needed.

 If you want to do it manually, you can! `micro(1)` is idempotent and should not interfere.